andrzejmizera/MEcGANs/README.md

 # Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks

-This repository provides the code, models, datasets, and the full set of results for the manuscript titled "Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks" by Cengis Hasan, Ross Horne, Sjouke Mauw, and Andrzej Mizera.
+This repository provides the code, datasets, and the full set of results for the manuscript titled "Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks" by Cengis Hasan, Ross Horne, Sjouke Mauw, and Andrzej Mizera.

 # Datasets